 So basically in this semi-review, you can make the cheap budget diapers work.
 Don’t do store brand, oh god please don’t do those unless they are given out for free.
 Medline’s other products are shit though, the unisex underwear are basically non-useful if you are a guy.

 For poop, eww… I know.
 Medline super/ultra briefs hold more than expected and with the little ruffles it contains them.
-Someone said that they don’t contain the smell of poop very well, with which I say… then change your diaper then!
-LOL
+Someone said that they don’t contain the smell of poop very well.
+I’d recommend them to change the brief!

 I know ABDLs don’t really enjoy cheap diapers but for those of us who have problems, the fitright briefs are comfortable and aren’t noisy.
 As always I do recommend buying them from a thrift store (I got my first ones from a thrift store) or buy them.
 As for a star rating of some sort, I’d give them a 4/5 for trying.
 They were made specifically for the medicare price point and guess what, that is amazing that they even hold up this well.